rokaso/rs_site/content/post/2023-03-02-ggj23-rooted-warden.md

 - Slime appear {{< sound src="/img/ggj23_rooted_warden/E_Slime_Appear_02.mp3" class="E_Slime_Appear_02" >}}
 - Player dashing {{< sound src="/img/ggj23_rooted_warden/P_Dash_03.mp3" class="P_Dash_03" >}}
 - Attack whoosh {{< sound src="/img/ggj23_rooted_warden/P_Attack_whoosh_03.mp3" class="P_Attack_whoosh_03" >}}

 ## Music
 Saturday was very productive, but the evening was coming to it's end.
 The venue this day is closing at 9PM.
 We had to leave the museum and we already had a backup plan for this.
-Edvinas and Ugnius have an office 15min on foot from the place.
+[Chark](https://chark.io/) office is 15min on foot from the place.
 We relocated there and started to work more hyped.
 I wasn't very keen on making music for this game, as with music I am more critical to myself.
 Also I don't produce music that often for games, I do live events with my `Novation Circuit`, but I don't put them in the same category.
 I was afraid that making a track isn't possible in a few days and here we are left with a few hours.
 But it had to be done, so I opened `Arturia Pigments` and `Vital`.
 {{< sound src="/img/ggj23_rooted_warden/Music_amb_Arpegiated_Loop_1.mp3" class="Music_amb_Arpegiated_Loop_1" >}}
 {{< sound src="/img/ggj23_rooted_warden/Music_amb_Omnious_Loop_1.mp3" class="Music_amb_Omnious_Loop_1" >}}
 {{< sound src="/img/ggj23_rooted_warden/Music_amb_Random_Sequencer_1.mp3" class="Music_amb_Random_Sequencer_1" >}}